 Personal communications should be cited parenthetically in the text, as in this example: (Evans DW, written communication, September 1, 1997).
 The Corresponding Author should provide authorization for use of this personal communication.

-The American Ophthalmological Society requires the thesis candidate to accept full responsibility as the primary author for all aspects of the submission; however; multiple authorship is encouraged to accurately reflect the contributions of each author.
-Enhanced disclosure information is required from every author in a specific format.
+The American Ophthalmological Society requires the thesis candidate to accept full responsibility as the primary author for all aspects of the submission; however, multiple authorship is encouraged to accurately reflect the contributions of each author.
+Enhanced disclosure information is required 4rom every author in a specific format.
 The following information should appear, in the order indicated (labeled A through D), in the Acknowledgment section of the thesis (just prior to the References).
-The information will appear in the Transactions of the American Ophthalmological Society.
+The information will appear in the AJO publication, as well as the Transactions of the American Ophthalmological Society.
 This information should not appear on the Title page of the manuscript or in the Methods section of the manuscript.

 Use the Following Template for the Acknowledgment:

 A. Funding/Support (including none): any government and non-government support must be acknowledged.